repovizz/repovizz2doc/CreatingDatapack.md

 </center>

-The video and audio files are in standard H.264 MP4 and wave format, while the sensor data are stored inside json arrays.
-We'll talk more about the file formats that repovizz2 uses in a little bit; for the time being let's take a look at the datapack JSON document:
+The video file is in standard H.264 MP4 format, while the sensor data are stored inside json arrays.
+Let's take a look at the corresponding datapack JSON document:

 	{
 		"info": {
 			"keywords": [
-				"MYO", "audio", "video", "accelerometer", "gyroscope"
+				"MYO", "video", "accelerometer", "gyroscope"
 			],
 			"description": "Short datapack of MYO data coupled with video and audio.", "name": "MYO_various",